bentormey/btormey/src/pages/posts/what-can-machine-learning-tell-you-about-your-weight.md

 ### Basic habits are the biggest factors in success

 In addition to tracking weight data, you can track behaviours that influence your weight.
-The most popular way of doing this is by tracking food intake using an app.
+The most popular way of doing this is to use an app to record your food intake and exercise.

-But instead of zooming in on calories and grams of protein, you should look at the top-level behaviours:
+Instead of zooming in on calories and grams of protein, you should look at your top-level behaviours:

-* Did you track your food today?
+* Did you plan and track your food today?
 * Did you eat out?
-* Was your sleep better than usual?
+* Did you stay up late and sacrifice your sleep?

 You can log those behaviours daily with your weight data and use machine learning to tease out the most important factors driving weight loss.

-Here I used the XGBoost algorithm to classify behaviours based on how they influence weight, ranking them by importance.
+Here I used the XGBoost algorithm on anonymised client data to classify behaviours based on how they influence weight, ranking them by importance.
 Note that the ranking doesn't discriminate between weight gain or weight loss, it only cares about how strongly those behaviours predict change in weight.

 ![](/images/features.png)